 Velasquez’s post struck a cord and soon the video — which she also posted to her non-Reels feed of images and videos on Instagram — racked up more than 2,000 likes.
 Better still, the video won her business.

-“I ended up getting two buyer leads from it,” she recalled.
+“I ended up getting two buyer leads from it,” she recalled at the time.

-The episode highlights the key role Instagram has come to play in the lives and work of some real estate professionals.
-Though social media platforms seemingly multiply endlessly, Instagram remains the gold standard for many agents and brokers.
+The episode highlights the key role Instagram — which is owned by Facebook parent company Meta — has come to play in the lives and work of some real estate professionals.
+Though social media platforms seemingly multiply endlessly, Instagram remains a gold standard for many agents and brokers.
 It’s big, its reach is unparalleled and it continues to evolve features that provide new ways to build and maintain a brand.

-To better understand how real estate professionals are harnessing Instagram, Inman reached out to agents and executives who have successfully built followings on the platform.
+To better understand how real estate professionals are harnessing Instagram, Inman reached out to agents and leaders who have successfully built followings on the platform.

 Their feedback was virtual unanimous: Instagram can be a vital way for agents to differentiate themselves, as well as to pick up actual business the way Velasquez did.
 But succeeding on the photo-sharing site isn’t a given, or even always easy.
 It requires working hard, and working smart.